Stewmath/oracles-randomizer-ng/doc/seasons_hard_guide.md

   Specific multi-directional bomb jumps are detailed later in this document, with video examples.

-## Cross-game items
+### Cross-game items: general uses

-- Cane of Somaria can be used to push hardhat beetles into holes (ie. map chest room in D2)
+- Cane of Somaria can be used to push hardhat beetles into holes (ie. map chest room in D2).
-- Cane of Somaria can be used to kill water tektites by creating the block by the edge of the water, then pushing it into the water
+- Cane of Somaria can be used to kill water tektites by creating the block by the edge of the water, then pushing it into the water (ie. in D4).
-- Use Cane of Somaria through a wall in multiple rooms in D6.
-(TODO: video)
-- Seed Shooter can be used to hit the orbs in D6 on the path to Vire.
-  This requires using pegasus seeds to wall-clip into a specific pixel, and furthermore, may be subpixel dependent.
-(TODO: video)
-- Use the long hook in D5 to reach some pots off-screen and access a chest.
-(TODO: video)

 ## Overworld